cat721/FLLab/README.md

 ## Run the Network and Web Services

-Before start the network, you should install docker & dockercompoes.
+Before start the network, you should install docker & docker-compose.

 1. Start the Fabric Network